 Domestic Violence Resource Center Ocean and Monmouth County NJ

-Exiting a violent relationship and abusive living condition – whether that abuse is physical, mental, emotional, sexual, or financial – is a precarious process.
+Exiting a violent relationship and abusive living conditions – whether that abuse is physical, mental, emotional, sexual, or financial – is a precarious process.

-In addition to the courage, it requires to make steps towards exiting a relationship of domestic abuse, the process itself of leaving requires great care and tact to ensure that you and your children stay secure until you are safely in a new living situation.
+In addition to the courage, it requires taking steps towards exiting a relationship of domestic abuse.
+The process of leaving requires great care and tact to ensure that you and your children stay secure until you are safely in a new living situation.

 Our firm is committed to ensuring that you have all of the support you need to develop an exit safety plan, including helping you to file a temporary restraining order.
 If you are in an abusive relationship and need help getting out, read on to learn more about how you can safely prepare for your exit equipped with the tools, community, and legal supports you need to reclaim your right to feel safe and free.

 What is a safety plan in a Domestic Abuse situation?